jaydenpung/parking-bot/README.md

 4. Click "Group Privacy"
 5. Click "Turn off"
 ```
 **Note:** This allows the bot to see all messages in groups, not just commands.
+This is required to read photos in group.

 #### Set Commands Menu
 Send this to BotFather after selecting your bot: